 – Wait, now Ash’s ID in Dexter has barcodes on it?
 I don’t get it.

-– Ya know….the Boulder Badge doesn’t prove that Brock was the leader of Pewter City’s gym.
+– Ya know….the Boulder Badge doesn’t prove that Brock was the leader of Pewter City’s Gym.
 It just proves that he has a badge.
-Ash has one too; can he show that off claiming to be the Pewter City Gym Leader?
+Ash has one too – can he show it off claiming to be the Pewter City Gym leader?

-– Man, even when the Goldeen isn’t Misty’s, Goldeen is still treated like garbage.
+– Man, even when the Goldeen isn’t Misty’s, it’s still treated like garbage.
 Poor Goldeen….

 – How can Goldeen be ‘the only Pokemon’ you have left if you obviously have a damn Seel!?

-– I really don’t get how any of these girls are gym leaders.
+– I really don’t get how any of these girls are Gym leaders.
 Misty’s sisters are complete garbage in battling and Misty’s treated like she’s basically not much better than a novice and only recently decided to go off to hone her skills as a trainer.
-So how exactly did a gym end up in their hands?
+How exactly did a Gym end up in their hands?

 – Misty: *after Staryu is hit by Stun Spore* “Oh no!
 It looks like Staryu is in real pain!”
 But Stun Spore paralyzes you.
 Shouldn’t it actually be numb?